demve/php-jsondb/README.md

 #### JSONDB Example:(not quoted on purpose)

 	{
 		//The Verison of your structure
 		version:0.1,
 		//The global options of your structure
 		global:{
 			//The CustomTypes in this structure
 			types:{
 				//Every custom type name is an object CustomType1:{
 					//this is a field object
 					type:"int(10)",
 					attr:"unsigned",
 					extra:"auto_increment",
 					null:false
 				},
 				etc...
 			},
 			//the defaults atributes for all fields
 			defaultsAttributes:{
 				//this is also a field object
 				null:true
 			},
 			//The default value for "ON UPDATE" of all foreign keys fkUpdate:"no action",
 			//The default value for "ON DELETE" of all foreign keys fkDelete:"cascade"
 		},
 		//The Tables
 		tables:{
 			//Each key is a table name
 			users:{
 				fields:{
 					//if the field is a string, it has to be a custom type defined in global id:CustomType1,
 					//else the field is a field object name:{
 						type:"string(45)",
 						null:false
 					}
 				},
 				keys:{
 					//the primary key
 					pk:id,
 					// the unike keys
 					uk:[name],
 					// the foreign keys
 					fk:[
 						//Creates user_type_id in the table
 						{
 							table:user_type,
 							column:id,
 							onDelete:"No Action"
 						}
 					]
 				}
 			}
 		}
 	}

 ### The PHP CLASS

 1. Include the jsondb.php file in PHP
 2. Create a new JSONDB object with the jsondb content you want to use
 3. Call the method GetSQL and the output is a string with the SQL Create Statement

+	< ?php

 		include_once("jsondb.php");
 		$json_content=file_get_contents("example.jsondb");
 		$jsondb=new JsonDB($json_content);
 		echo $jsondb->getSQL();

+	?>